 While “staking” may be a relatively new addition to the financial lexicon, it’s important for those interested in crypto investing to understand what it is, how it works, and what cryptocurrencies it can be used to obtain.

 Crypto staking may feel like it’s a step beyond simply learning how to buy Bitcoin or how a crypto exchange works, but learning about cryptocurrency staking can broaden your knowledge, making you a more informed investor.

 This article will run through it all, from staking basics to the platforms investors can use for staking coins.

-Crypto Staking 101: What is Staking Coins?
+What is Staking in Crypto?

 Crypto staking is the process of locking up crypto holdings in order to obtain rewards or earn interest.
 Cryptocurrencies are built with blockchain technology, in which crypto transactions are verified, and the resulting data is stored on the blockchain.
 Staking is another way to describe validating those transactions on a blockchain.